-Agricultural sustainability often requires setting limits such as water use, pesticide use, and nutrient leaching.
+Agricultural sustainability often requires setting limits on inputs such as water, pesticides, and nutrients.
 In addition, many industries are beginning to develop targets around a wide range of sustainability issues such as greenhouse gas emissions, biodiversity loss, and different land-use practices.
 From our research and work in multiple agricultural sectors, we have learnt that one of the foremost concerns farmers have when faced with new targets or limits is fairness.
 More specifically, farmers often see limits and targets as a burden, and they are concerned with the fairness of how these burdens are distributed.

 Overall, the farmers did not prioritise maximising production when setting sustainability targets.
 In most cases, the farmers preferred targets that resulted in a production decrease at both an industry and an individual level in order to spread the burdens more fairly among farmers.
 Some of the key insights are:

-If a farm is struggling financially, it should receive a lower burden – i.e. it needs more support.
+If a farm is struggling financially, it should receive a lower target – i.e. it needs more support.

-If a farm has not demonstrated any effort to improve its sustainability performance, it should receive a higher burden – i.e. it should be punished for its lack of effort.
+If a farm has not demonstrated any effort to improve its sustainability performance, it should receive a higher target – i.e. it should be punished for its lack of effort.